Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/Commit_SIgn-off/ScriptedPipeline/README.md

     }
 }
 ```
+# Conclusion
+In conclusion, implementing a scripted pipeline commit sign-off process can greatly enhance the reliability and security of software development projects.
+By requiring developers to sign off on their commits through a scripted pipeline, teams can ensure that each code change undergoes thorough review and validation before being merged into the main codebase.
+This not only helps in maintaining code quality and consistency but also reinforces accountability among team members.

 # Contact Information
 | Name            | Email Address                        |
 |-----------------|--------------------------------------|
 | Khushi Malhotra | khushi.malhotra.snaatak@mygurukulam.co |

 # Resources and References
 [JenkinsPipeline](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md)